Nysier Brooks

-Nysier Ta-Jhon Brooks (born December 5, 1996) is a professional basketball player who last played for the New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).
+Nysier Ta-Jhon Brooks (born December 5, 1996) is an American professional basketball player for Çayırova Belediyespor of the Basketbol Süper Ligi (BSL).
+He played college basketball for the Cincinnati Bearcats, the Miami Hurricanes, and the Ole Miss Rebels.

 College career

 University of Cincinnati (2016-2019)

 In November 2015, Brooks signed with the University of Cincinnati for the 2016-2017 season.
 He had given the team an oral commitment in June 2015.
 During his freshman season, he played in 33 games as a reserve where he averaged 2.4 points, 1.6 rebounds and 0.7 blocks.
 He earned the Legion of Excellence award for the highest grade-point average on the team and was named the Bearcats Academic Honor Roll and Dean's List during the spring 2017 semester.

 During his sophomore season, he started two of 35 games played and averaged 2.6 points, 2.3 rebounds and 0.6 blocks.
 He was named to the Bearcats Academic Honor Roll during the 2017 fall semester.

 In his junior season, he started all 35 games and averaged 8.1 points, 6.3 rebounds and 1.5 blocks.
 He ranked among the AAC leaders in blocks, offensive rebounds and rebounds.
 Brooks was named to the Bearcats Academic Honor Roll and Dean's List during the 2019 spring semester and tabbed to The American's All-Academic Team.